Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/03_identifiers.rst

 Name conflicts
 ##############

 In many situations it's possible to use the same identifier for different entities.
 They usually will be distinguished by syntax or scope.
-Unless otherwise noted, it's advised to avoid naming different things with identical identifiers.
+Unless otherwise noted, it's generally advised to avoid giving different things identical identifiers.
+Depending on the situation, the rules for distinguishing can be pretty complex.

 Styles
 ######